KinMod-ui/CodeForces-BOT/README.md

         Download nodejs which already has npm installed }

-    run "npm init" in the command line to download all the required node modules Now run "node app.js" and in browser open "localhost:3000".
+    run "npm install" in the command line to download all the required node modules Now run "node app.js" and in browser open "localhost:3000".
     Provide your codeforces ID and then enter it.
     Now You can do all the questions and it will automatically tell You the verdict.